asdeev/file-downloader/README.md

 ## Setup

+Ensure that Node.js is installed on your machine.

 Simply run `npm install` to get all dependencies installed.

 This application is setup with pre-commit hooks, using Husky, to ensure code quality is to the highest standard.